nje14/ip/docs/EVENT.md

 # event

-Adds a event to NyonBot with a specified start date and end date
+Creates and adds an event to NyonBot with a specified start date and end date

 ## Synopsis